Measure internet traffic with PRTG

 The best way to determine the Internet usage of your home network is to consult the Internet menu on your wireless access point (box).
 This menu will display Internet usage levels for the past few days, weeks, and months.
 You can see how much data has been sent and received, and the days on which usage was highest.

 Which tools will help me to monitor Internet usage?

 A variety of software and tools can help you monitor your private Internet usage.
 Things can get complicated, however, if you have both Windows and iOS devices in your home.
-PRTG as a "usage meter" is designed for medium-sized companies and organizations.
+PRTG as a "usage meter" is designed for companies and organizations of all sizes.
 Our monitoring software is usually too complex for home networks.
 Nevertheless, ambitious and tech-savvy private users are welcome to use the free version of PRTG.
 This version comes with 100 sensors which never expire, and can monitor around 10 different devices.

 Your internet monitor at a glance

 PRTG can be started within minutes and it's compatible with many mobile devices.